benzr/NaoSafeWalk/README.md

 The goal of this project is to get used to git and github

-Our Nao will be "lebleu" and will we used the last features of NAOQI 2.x, for more information on what "lebleu" is capable go to : http://doc.aldebaran.com/2-1/naoqi/index.html
+Our Nao will be "lebleu" (or nao150) and we will used the last features of NAOQI 2.x, for more information on what "lebleu" is capable go to : http://doc.aldebaran.com/2-1/naoqi/index.html